 You can also wrap cooled biscuits in plastic wrap or foil and freeze them for up to 3 months.
 They are best frozen the day they are made, as soon as they are completely cooled.

-Reheating Homemade Biscuits
+Reheating Buttermilk Biscuits

 This recipe incorporates some hints and wisdom from a few fabulous Southern bakers: Cheryl and Griff Day, from Back in the Day Bakery, and Sara Foster, from Foster’s market, all of whom I have had the pleasure of meeting.
 And all of whose biscuits I have had the pleasure of eating.
 As always, credit where credit is due.